 So we know what the benchmark is for a website, but what about a landing page on its own?

-But, as I mentioned earlier, your conversion rate will still vary due to the type of industry you're in, the offers you put out, and your audience's behavior.
+But, as I mentioned earlier, your conversion rate will still vary due to the type of industry you're in, the offers you put out, environmental demand, and your audience's behavior.

 I recently came across a quote during one of my Pinterest-binges that lends itself really well to this situation:

 "Why settle for average when amazing is attainable?"